startreedata/examples/wikipedia/README.md

     -dimensions=""
 ```

+### Timestamp

 The schema will appear in the `config` directory.
-You'll need to modify it to add a timestamp.
+You'll need to modify it to add a timestamp and primary key.
 Delete the `published` field and append this to the end of the schema.

 ```json
    ,"dateTimeFieldSpecs": [{